swiyu-admin-ch/didtoolbox-java/README.md

       Usage: create [options]
         Options:
           --assert, -a
-            An assertion method (comma-separated) parameters: a key name as well as a PEM file containing EC P-256 public/verifying key
+            One or more assertion method parameter(s) - each parameter consists of a (comma-separated) key name and a PEM file containing EC P-256 public/verifying key
           --auth, -t
-            An authentication method (comma-separated) parameters: a key name as well as a PEM file containing EC P-256 public/verifying key
+            One or more authentication method parameter(s) - each parameter consists of a (comma-separated) key name and a PEM file containing EC
+            P-256 public/verifying key
           --force-overwrite, -f
             Overwrite existing PEM key files, if any
             Default: false
           --help, -h
-            Display help for the DID toolbox 'create' command
+            Display help for the DID toolbox command
         * --identifier-registry-url, -u
             A HTTP(S) DID URL (to did.jsonl) to create TDW DID log for --jks-alias